Teaching the Chickasaw Language

 Stanley Smith

-Fluent speaker Stanley Smith says the Chickasaw language connects people to their heritage, and is something to be passed down from generation to generation.
-He illustrates the importance of language on the Chickasaw culture, and says he couldn't be happier to see the renewed interest in preserving the Chickasaw language for future generations.
+Stanley Smith was a fluent speaker who believed the Chickasaw language connects people to their heritage, and is something to be passed down from generation to generation.
+He illustrated the importance of language in Chickasaw culture and said he couldn't be happier to see the renewed interest in preserving the Chickasaw language for future generations.

 SHOW MORE